csrideron/pricetarget/README.md

 Again - this project was interesting because I had to ensure a precise output, in addition to ensuring functional code.

 Overall, nothing very fancy here, but it has saved quite a bit of time with trading.
 My hope, as with any project, is to get this down to as few lines of code as possible.
 I'm obsesseively minimalist.
+Long-term, it'd also be nice to turn this into an API that automates my trading, given how algorithmic my process is.